futtta/autoptimize/readme.txt

 === Autoptimize ===
 Contributors: futtta, optimizingmatters, zytzagoo, turl
-Tags: optimize, minify, performance, pagespeed, images, google fonts Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.0
+Tags: optimize, minify, performance, pagespeed, images, lazy-load, google fonts Donate link: http://blog.futtta.be/2013/10/21/do-not-donate-to-me/ Requires at least: 4.0
 Tested up to: 5.2
 Requires PHP: 5.3
 Stable tag: 2.5.0

-Autoptimize speeds up your website by optimizing JS, CSS, images, HTML, Google Fonts and async-ing JS, removing emoji cruft and more.
+Autoptimize speeds up your website by optimizing JS, CSS, images (incl. lazy-load), HTML and Google Fonts, asyncing JS, removing emoji cruft and more.

 == Description ==

 Autoptimize makes optimizing your site really easy.
 It can aggregate, minify and cache scripts and styles, injects CSS in the page head by default but can also inline critical CSS and defer the aggregated full CSS, moves and defers scripts to the footer and minifies HTML.
-You can optimize and lazyload images, optimize Google Fonts, async non-aggregated JavaScript, remove WordPress core emoji cruft and more.
+You can optimize and lazy-load images, optimize Google Fonts, async non-aggregated JavaScript, remove WordPress core emoji cruft and more.
 As such it can improve your site's performance even when already on HTTP/2!
 There is extensive API available to enable you to tailor Autoptimize to each and every site's specific needs.

 If you consider performance important, you really should use one of the many caching plugins to do page caching.
 Some good candidates to complement Autoptimize that way are e.g. [WP Super Cache](http://wordpress.org/plugins/wp-super-cache/), [HyperCache](http://wordpress.org/plugins/hyper-cache/), [Comet Cache](https://wordpress.org/plugins/comet-cache/) or [KeyCDN's Cache Enabler](https://wordpress.org/plugins/cache-enabler).